sirbh/city-bike-app/readme.md

 # CITY BIKE APP FRONTEND
 ## About
 This repository contains code for the front end for CITY BIKE app.
 With this we can view information about bike station and journey details in Espoo region.
-Moreover on staion route we can also view more detailes about a station by clicking or searching the station name.
+Moreover, on station route we can also view more detailes about a station by clicking or searching the station name.

 ## Features